Sipsa Labs / Products / UltraCompress / Verify

 Part of the Compression-as-a-Service catalog.

 Why two contracts, not one?
-"Lossless" is a load-bearing word. uc verify proves the customer's bytes equal the trainer's bytes. uc bench-ppl proves those bytes behave the same way on a held-out evaluation.
-Either one alone is incomplete. v0.6.7 ships the first contract; v0.6.9 ships the second.
-We're saying that out loud here because the gap was real and we'd rather close it in public than gloss over it.
+"Reproducible" is a load-bearing word.
+Public uc verify proves the bytes you downloaded equal the published manifest (structure + SHA-256 download integrity).
+The PPL reproduction harness proves those bytes behave the same way on a held-out evaluation.
+Either one alone is incomplete.
+The shape contract is in the public CLI; the quality-contract harness is shared with evaluators on request.
+We're saying that out loud here because the gap was real and we'd rather be precise about it than gloss over it.

 Reproduce a published row in 3 commands